weirdgyn/viastitching/README.md

 ## kicad-action-scripts - ViaStitching plugin similarity

-Yes my plugin is pretty similar to this plugin but I'm using a radical different approach in coding.
+Yes my plugin is pretty similar to this plugin but I'm using a radically different approach in coding.
 At the time I wrote this plugin unluckly __jsreynaud__ plugin wasn't working but I bet he will fix it.

 ## References